noahvezina/computer-algebra-system/README.md

 ### Expressions

 An expression is a grouping of one or more terms.
-An expression can be part of a declaration (as mentioned above), or called on their own.
-When called, expressions are evaluated and simplified (see below).
+An expression can be part of a declaration, or called on their own.
+When called on their own, expressions are evaluated and simplified.

 ```
 >>> diff(quadratic, x)